 The Rule of Thumb Depending on the Season

 Another consideration regarding the timeliness of a wedding includes the season the wedding is held in.
 In thinking of seasonal weddings, keep in mind the attire that will vary for fall, winter, spring and summer weddings so that you may dress for the right temperature and style.
 Fall weddings can often get weather that changes frequently, so dressing in layers in darker, muted tones will match the mood and allow you to keep your cool, or warmth, during the wedding ceremony.
 Winter weddings typically hold more festive and heavy fabrics that will keep you in style and warm at the same time.
 Spring and summer weddings are seasons where you can wear lighter fabrics and brighter colors that pop.
 Men can mix and match their suits according to the season as well.

 Consider Affiliations Such As Religion for Wedding Attire

 Another consideration for wedding attire depends on affiliations such as religion.
-For example, if you discover that the wedding will be held in a church, you may opt for more formal wear that covers more skin than usual, whether that be arms, legs and/or cleavage.
-There are various religious affiliations that may be overt in the wedding invitation or if you know the couple closely.
+For example, if you discover that the wedding will be held in a church, you may opt for more formal wear that covers more skin than usual, whether that be arms, legs or cleavage.
+Various religious affiliations may be overt in the wedding invitation or if you know the couple closely.
 If so, you may research some options that are appropriate for the setting.
 Of course, if you are close to the couple, you may politely ask them for their attire suggestions.